RahmanKM/neocortexapi/source/MyCloudProjectSample/Documentation/Improve SDR to Bitmap Cloud Implementation - KhanMushfiqur-Rahman.md

 ## How to run the experiment
 ## Step1 : Message input from azure portal
-at a message to queues inside Azure storage account. p.s Uncheck "Encode the message body in Base64"
+add a message to queues inside Azure storage account. p.s Uncheck "Encode the message body in Base64"

 **How to add message :**